-In my other article “5 Ways to Stain Wood in the Studio,” I used foam paint brushes in every stain I personally applied.
-It was nearby and the results where good.
+In my other article, “5 Ways to Stain Wood in the Studio,” I used foam paint brushes in every stain I personally applied.
+It was nearby, and the results were good.

 Most paint brushes can not withstand strongly acidic or corrosive cleaners and rust removers.
 That is because the bristles might be nylon, which is attacked by acids, or the metal ferrule would be damaged.

 Not the case with a foam paint brush.
 I'm not sure what polymer the foam is, but I suspect urethane.
 In any case, I have used them to sponge on 15% hydrochloric acid to steel that I have braze welded.
 It makes the removal of flux and heat scale so much easier.